 on March 25th, 2019

-You’ve done a lot in your life—you have lived!
+You’ve done a lot in your life, whether or not you're writing a book—you have lived!
 You’ve faced discouragement and rejection and moved past it to victory.
 You’ve discovered surprising talent in yourself.
 You’ve learned to see others for their strengths and to bring your own strengths to meet them, and that has helped you build a network of allies who give you the courage to face life with good will and honest concern.
 If only you could share just a small part of what you’ve learned with the world!

 But how on earth would you do that?
 You’re not a guru, after all, just a person with some experience and understanding to pass on, one little candle in the darkness.

 And yet, through history, the world has been illuminated candle by candle—one insight inspiring another, one idea igniting the next.
 Your experience and knowledge can become part of the human conversation, but only if you write that book.